bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

 Ministry teams in the B.C. government who want to build applications in the AWS Public Cloud can rely on the OCIO's secure and compliant landing zone in AWS.
 It offers a robust, secure, and efficient framework designed  to meet the needs and compliance requirements of the BC government.
 This ensures that applications are developed within a secure and well-governed cloud environment.

-From this perspective, theOCIO's landing zone offers several significant benefits:
+From this perspective, the OCIO's landing zone offers several significant benefits:

 1. **Enhanced security compliance**: It aligns with high-standard security frameworks like NIST 800-53 and the CCCS Medium Cloud Control Profile, which is crucial for government applications handling sensitive, Protected B data.
 This compliance ensures that your applications meet the necessary security standards, providing peace of mind for both developers and stakeholders